American Indian Languages American Indian Tribes What's new on our site today!

 There are many imitations of Native American artwork out there, and it can be hard to tell the wheat from the chaff.
 It doesn't help that most Native American artists don't have websites, whereas every marketer of Chinese-made dreamcatcher knockoffs has at least twenty different URLs trying to sell their stuff.

 So if you're looking for arts and crafts that were actually made by Native Americans, either because it's important to you to have the real thing or because you want to support native people with your purchase, here is our directory of American Indian artists whose work is available online.
-If you have a website of Native American art (traditional, contemporary, or mixed) to add to this list, let us know.
+If you have a website of Native American art (traditional, contemporary, or mixed) to add to this list, please let us know.
 We gladly advertise any individual native artist or native-owned art store here free of charge, provided that all arts and crafts were made by tribally recognized American Indian, Inuit, or First Nations artists.

 Thank you for your interest in Native American Indian art!

 Native American Jewelry